Below are places to go with a 1 year old or older toddler divided into two categories: Indoor Activities and Outdoor Activities.

 Beaches offer a lot of sensory stimulation.
 Placing water or sand in a bucket, making sand piles and smashing them, putting their hands in the water to splash all help their cognitive development.

-Expand their palettes by going to a food truck festival.
+Expand your baby’s palette by going to a food truck festival.
 You might be surprised by what foods they enjoy.
+My daughter loved the fish tacos!